 AC power enters the scoreboard display through the power cord attached to the top of the cabinet.
-Inside the cabinet, the cord brings AC power to a Mean Well SP-320-24 power supply module, with the AC line side passing through a 5 amp fuse along the way.
-If the scoreboard includes Electronic Team Names, a second power supply module, Mean Well model SP-320-5, is added to the central chassis, and the rating of the fuse there changes from 5 amps to 10 amps.
-An additional 3 amp fuse protects the circuit providing AC power to the receptacles for Visual Horn Indicators mounted in the top of the cabinet frame.
-All fuses in the scoreboard display are AG style and should only be replaced with fuses of this same style and rating.
+From here, power is routed to the various power supply modules in the sign.
+When this scoreboard is made WITHOUT Electronic Team Names, it uses three Mean Well SP-320-24 power supply modules.
+Next to each power supply module, you will find a 5 amp fuse.
+AC line passes through these fuses on the way to each power module.
+If the scoreboard includes Electronic Team Names, a fourth power supply module, Mean Well model SP-320-5, is added to the central chassis.
+The presence of ETNs also results in the rating of the fuse in the central chassis changing from 5 amps to 10 amps.
+All fuses in the scoreboard are AG style that should only be replaced with fuses of the same style and rating.